IceCreamMC/Docs/docs/next-steps.md

 ---
-title: Whats Next
+title: Next Steps
-description: The next steps for your new server
 ---

+# Next Steps

 Now that you have your server up and running, there are a few things you should do to ensure that your server is running smoothly.